Kamran1819G/Rapid-File-Downloader/readme.md

 ### 5. Pause/Resume Download

-The download process can be paused and resumed.
-When paused, the threads wait until resumed.
+The Rapid File Downloader includes a pause/resume function, allowing users to control downloads as needed.

 #### Logic

-Pausing happens by setting a flag `self.download_paused` to `True`, which causes the threads to wait:
+To pause, a `self.download_paused` flag is set, which causes threads to wait:

 ```python
 while self.download_paused:
     time.sleep(0.1)
 ```

-Resuming resets the flag and the threads continue downloading:
+Resuming resets the flag, allowing threads to continue:

 ```python
 if self.download_paused: